TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 But it was not exactly a piece of cake to write a blog with those tools.
 While I knew TypeScript and styled-components fairly well, Gatsby was somewhat fickly beast and also very new at the time and alas, had many interesting edge-cases.

-Now in general writing React components with Gatsby was somewhat easy - no question about.
-The server-side rendering worked and there were a lot of plugins to do all kinds of things that would have taken a lot of effort before Gatsby.
+Now in general writing React components with Gatsby was somewhat easy - no question about it.
+Server-side rendering worked and there were a lot of plugins to do all kinds of things that would have taken a lot of effort before Gatsby.
 One particular problem was, and I believe still is, that Gatsby gives you too much rope to hang yourself with.

 What made me question my sanity a few times was the absolute maze of configuring Gatsby's `gatsby-node.js` and `gatsby-config.js` files and debugging GraphQL queries.
 The idea is great, composable pipelines and plugins, yey!
 But in practise those abstractions leaked like a cheese grater swimming in Atlantic.
 Add in the mix GraphQL which is another bulky beast to tame, especially when dealing with static files. **Static files**.
 Do you really care about overfetching static files which you **A)** have to parse in full in the first place and **B)** are processed into static HTML.